void-linux/void-packages/CONTRIBUTING.md

 #### Review

-Most of the time your pull request will contain mistakes.
-It's nothing bad, it just happens.
+It's possible (and common) that a pull request will contain mistakes or reviewers will ask for additional tweaks.

-Reviewers will comment on your pull request and point out which changes are needed before the template can be included.
+Reviewers will comment on your pull request and point out which changes are needed before the pull request can be merged.

-We recommend having only a single commit for pull request, so if you need to make changes in commits but already have a pull request, use the following commands:
+Most PRs will have a single commit, as seen [above](#committing-your-changes), so if you need to make changes to the commit and already have a pull request open, you can use the following commands:

     $ git add <file>
     $ git commit --amend